A topic from the subject of Biochemistry in Chemistry.

 The vitamin C content can be calculated using the following formula:

-Vitamin C (mg/100 ml) = (Normality of permanganate solution x Volume of permanganate solution used) x 0.88
+Vitamin C (mg/100 ml) = (Normality of permanganate solution × Volume of permanganate solution used (in mL)) × 0.88

 Significance:

 This experiment demonstrates the titration method for determining the vitamin C content of orange juice.
-Vitamin C is an important antioxidant that plays a role in immune function, wound healing, and overall health.
-Measuring vitamin C content is essential for ensuring that food products meet nutritional requirements.
+Vitamin C is an important antioxidant that plays a crucial role in immune function, wound healing, collagen synthesis, and overall health.
+Measuring vitamin C content is essential for quality control in food products and ensuring they meet nutritional requirements.

 Share on: